Roland Martin (journalist): Early life and career

-Issues

-Martin has defended Michael Steele and other black Republicans against charges of being "Uncle Toms", arguing that the label is inappropriate.
+Roland Martin Unfiltered

+In 2018, he launched and hosts a web series, Roland Martin Unfiltered on YouTube, offering a daily discussion of news, politics and opinion on subjects relevant to disparate Black communities.
+Three years later, it became the flagship for his Black Star Network, which now has seven shows.Through his Black Star Network, Martin prioritizes centering Black audiences rather than chasing mainstream validation.
+Ultimately, his goal is to build a lasting, scalable Black media ecosystem that ensures long-term ownership and influence.
+Martin’s YouTube page has grown significantly during the past 18 months to 1.9 million followers at present.

+In 2025, Revolt says Martin is one of "14 Black political voices in media shaping the conversation."

 Controversy

-On February 5, 2012, Roland Martin's Twitter account responded to an underwear advertisement featuring the association football player David Beckham, stating "If a dude at your Super Bowl party is hyped about David Beckham's H&M underwear ad, smack the ish out of him!"
-GLAAD (the Gay and Lesbian Alliance Against Defamation) responded on its website: “Martin’s tweets today advocating violence against gay people weren’t an accident — they are a part of a larger pattern for Martin.
+On February 5, 2012, Martin responded to an underwear advertisement featuring the association football player David Beckham, posting on Twitter "If a dude at your Super Bowl party is hyped about David Beckham's H&M underwear ad, smack the ish out of him!"
+The Gay and Lesbian Alliance Against Defamation responded on its website: "Martin's tweets today advocating violence against gay people weren't an accident — they are a part of a larger pattern for Martin.
 Anti-gay violence in America is a serious problem".
-In response to the tweets, it was reported that Martin had been suspended by CNN for the controversial remarks.
+Martin was suspended by CNN for the controversial tweets.
 His suspension was lifted on March 14, 2012.

-In 2016, Martin was revealed to have leaked CNN town hall questions to former DNC Chair Donna Brazile, who then leaked them to Hillary Clinton’s camp when he was acting as guest-moderator.
-According to Politico, in an email the day before the March town hall to senior Clinton staffers, Brazile wrote: “From time to time I get the questions in advance” and included the text of a question about the death penalty.
+In 2016, Martin leaked CNN town hall questions to former DNC Chair Donna Brazile, who then leaked them to Hillary Clinton's camp when he was acting as guest-moderator.
+According to Politico, in an email the day before the March town hall to senior Clinton staffers, Brazile wrote: "From time to time I get the questions in advance" and included the text of a question about the death penalty.
 An email later obtained by Politico showed that the text of the question Brazile sent to the Clinton campaign was identical to a proposed question Martin had offered CNN.

+Personal life

+He is married to Jacquie Hood Martin.
+His wife is the author of Fulfilled!
+The Art and Joy of Balanced Living, and Wedded Bliss: A 52-Week Devotional to Balanced Living and the children's book series, Hannah's Heart.
+They reside in northern Virginia and the Dallas area.